comaps/website/content/support/how-to-disable-power-saving-for-organic-maps-on-android-add-to-exceptions-to-prevent-downloads-from-being-interrupted-and-maps-from-starting-faster/index.md

 ---
-title: "How to disable Power Saving for Organic Maps on Android (add to exceptions) to prevent downloads from being interrupted and maps from starting faster?"
+title: "How to disable Power Saving for CoMaps on Android (add to exceptions) to prevent downloads from being interrupted and maps from starting faster?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Features"]
 extra: